 6. Cottonwood Trail

-The Cottonwood Trail is actually a short hike that is also Stop #4 on the Pierce Stocking Scenic Drive.
+The Cottonwood Trail is a short hike at Stop #4 on the Pierce Stocking Scenic Drive.
 Don’t be fooled into thinking this hike will be a breeze due to the short distance.
-It mostly consists of walking out over the dunes.
+It mainly consists of walking out over the dunes.

 You’ll get an up-close and personal look at the grasses and other plants that call the dunes home.
 Treat yourself to views that overlook Lake Michigan, Glen Lake, and the D.H.
 Day Farm in the distance.